cksystemsteaching/selfie/README.md

 5. a simple SAT solver that reads CNF DIMACS files, and
 6. a tiny C* library called libcstar utilized by selfie.

 Selfie is implemented in a single (!) file and kept minimal for simplicity.
 There is also a simple in-memory linker, a RISC-U disassembler, a profiler, and a debugger with replay as well as minimal operating system support in the form of RISC-V system calls built into the emulator.
+Selfie generates ELF binaries that are compatible with the official [RISC-V](https://riscv.org) toolchain, in particular the [spike emulator](https://github.com/riscv/riscv-isa-sim) and the [pk kernel](https://github.com/riscv/riscv-pk).

 For further information and support please refer to [http://selfie.cs.uni-salzburg.at](http://selfie.cs.uni-salzburg.at)

 ## Supported Platforms

-Selfie runs on Mac, Linux, Windows and possibly other systems that have a terminal and a C compiler installed.
-Even if you only have access to a web browser you can still run selfie through a cloud-based development environment.
-Selfie generates ELF binaries that are compatible with the official [RISC-V](https://riscv.org) toolchain, in particular the [spike emulator](https://github.com/riscv/riscv-isa-sim) and the [pk kernel](https://github.com/riscv/riscv-pk).
-We are currently working on a docker-based solution to run selfie on spike with the toolchain already installed.
+Selfie runs on Mac, Linux, and Windows machines and possibly other systems that have a terminal and a C compiler installed.
+But even if there is no C compiler installed on your machine or you only have access to a web browser you can still run selfie.

 ## Installing Selfie

+There are at least three ways to install and run selfie, from real simple to a bit more difficult:

+1. If you have access to a Mac, Linux, or Windows machine download and install [docker](https://docker.com).
+Then, open a terminal window and type `docker run -it cksystemsteaching/selfie`.
+Besides simplicity, the key advantage of using docker is that you can run selfie out of the box natively on your machine but also on the [spike emulator](https://github.com/riscv/riscv-isa-sim) and the [pk kernel](https://github.com/riscv/riscv-pk), which are pre-installed in the [selfie docker image](https://hub.docker.com/r/cksystemsteaching/selfie).

+2. However, instead of using docker, you may also just download and unzip [selfie](https://github.com/cksystemsteaching/selfie/archive/master.zip), and then open a terminal window to run selfie on your machine.
+However, for this to work you need to have a C compiler installed.
+We recommend using [clang](https://clang.llvm.org) or [gcc](https://gcc.gnu.org).

-If you have access to a computer with a terminal application and a C compiler installed, just download and unzip [selfie](https://github.com/cksystemsteaching/selfie/archive/master.zip) on that machine.
-If you only have access to a web browser, get a [github](https://github.com) account, unless you already have one, and fork [selfie]( https://github.com/cksystemsteaching/selfie) into your github account.
+3. If you only have access to a web browser, get a [github](https://github.com) account, unless you already have one, and fork [selfie](https://github.com/cksystemsteaching/selfie) into your github account.
 Then, get a [cloud9](https://c9.io) student account, connect it to your github account, verify your email address and set a password (important!), and finally clone your fork of selfie into a new cloud9 workspace.

 At this point we assume that you have a system that supports running selfie.
 Below we use the `make` command assuming it is installed on your system which is usually the case.
 However, we also show the command invoked by `make` so that you can always invoke that command manually if your system does not have `make` installed.

-The next step is to produce a selfie binary that runs on your system.
+The next step is to produce a selfie binary.
 To do that type `make` in your terminal.
-This will invoke the C compiler:
+With docker, the system will respond `make: 'selfie' is up to date.` since there is already a selfie binary pre-installed.
+Without docker, `make` will invoke the C compiler on your machine or in the cloud9 workspace as follows:

 ```bash
 cc -w -O3 -m64 -D'main(a,b)=main(int argc, char** argv)' -Duint64_t='unsigned long long' selfie.c -o selfie